-i53.
-Russell 3000 Index: Offers investors access to the broad U.S. equity universe representing approximately 98% of the U.S. market, and is constructed to provide a comprehensive, unbiased, and stable barometer of the broad market.
+i43.
+Russell Mid Cap Value Index: Offers investors access to the mid-cap value segment of the U.S. equity universe and is constructed to provide a comprehensive and unbiased barometer of the mid-cap value market.

 Peer Group Performance: